Mingyang-Li/moneyapp-api/README.md

 GraphQL API built on top of [Nest.js](https://github.com/nestjs/nest) framework using TypeScript, Notion API and a bunch of small tools.

 ## Purpose
+1. Acting an the API for a finance management app (personal use)
-1. Provide a flexible way for a data-vis tool to consume database content from Notion
+2. Provide a flexible way for the front-end to interact with data
-2. Learn about NestJS without following along boring tutorials
+3. Learn about NestJS & GraphQL without following along boring tutorials

 ## Features
 1. Retrieve specified database tables from Notion API